-Working groups are composed of volunteers, mostly radiologist members and other medical specialists as required, who assist, guide, consult, create materials, research or advise as necessary to ensure that their assignments reflect the most accurate and professional results.
+CAR Working Groups and Standing Committees are composed of volunteers, mostly radiologist members and other medical specialists as required.
+These members assist, guide, consult, create materials, research or advise as necessary to ensure the professional, clinical, and scientific expertise of Canadian radiologists is properly reflected in the work of the CAR.

-The CAR regularly introduces new working groups to address timely issues.
-Let us know your particular area of interest beyond those listed.
-Some of the current CAR working groups include:
+The CAR regularly introduces new Working Groups to address timely issues.
+Let us know your particular area of interest beyond those listed below.